openschc/openschc/examples/simulator/README.md

 ## Automated Simulation Tool

+### Introduction

+The program `simtool` provides a way to run, and compare the output of simulations, and the intended workflow is as
+follows:
+  1) With a stable version of openschc, run and record all scenarios with `./simtool run-all --prefix ref`
+  2) ... do modifications of openschc (like refactoring) ...
+  3) Check if the output is identical (or what are the differences) with `./simtool recheck-all` (which assumes default prefix `ref`)

+### Reference

 The program `simtool` provides a way to run, and compare the output of simulations

 * `./simtool list`: